brehen/master-thesis/thesis/thesis.md

 <!-- Super rough first draft of the template and contents of the final thesis.
 -->

-# Title of the thesis
+# Nebula - A comparison between two waves of cloud computing

 Author's name, Date, Institution